cyruscyliu/firmguide/database/README.md

 [db.py](./db.py) provide a simple interface for your database implementation.
 You are expected to realize select, add, update and delete functions in your own database class.
 If you don't allowed users to modify your data, you should raise NotImplementationError as a warning.
-Don't forget to add your database name to [dbf.py](./dbf.py).
-All database are expected obtained by database factory.
+Don't forget to add your database name to [dbf.py](./dbf.py), and all database are expected obtained by the database factory.

 ###### example
 ```text